Book of Blue | Bare Essence

 Part of understanding compersion calls for being in contact with the nature of jealousy, which is not what it seems (more details on that for another discussion).

 In sum, though, jealousy is an inner crisis connected to the fear of death, triggered by one’s sense of self dissolving in the face of a jealous episode.
 If someone is strongly identified with a relationship, if the relationship is threatened, they will feel their whole identity is threatened and their whole life is collapsing.
-That’s pretty rare; you should be impressed if someone cares about you that much.

 Envy, a different feeling, is related to competition (and is often thought of incorrectly as jealousy).
 Envy is about wanting what someone else has.
 That’s running through the streets and racking up cash on monetized videos: the envy economy.
 You will pay me to want to be like me.

-I take another approach to the topic.
+I take an additional approach to the topic.
 Compersion can be explored within couples who are devoted to their own and one another’s truth.
 No third parties or extracurricular activities are necessary.
 The easiest way to demonstrate and experience erotic empathy is by witnessing your partner do themselves while you tell them how beautiful they are.

 Selfsex as a Primary Loving, Relational and Cosmic Experience